Kind (type theory)

 Since higher-order type operators are uncommon in programming languages, in most programming practice, kinds are used to distinguish between data types and the types of constructors which are used to implement parametric polymorphism.
-Kinds appear, either explicitly or implicitly, in languages whose type systems account for parametric polymorphism in a programatically accessible way, such as C++, Haskell and Scala.
+Kinds appear, either explicitly or implicitly, in languages whose type systems account for parametric polymorphism in a programmatically accessible way, such as C++, Haskell, and Scala.
+ML-polymorphism coincides with rank-1 polymorphism in Leivant's stratification, thus kinds are not explicitly present in ML, although theoretical presentations of ML's type inference algorithm sometimes do use kinds.
+This is useful for instance when record types (and row polymorphism) are introduced, because the record type constructor is basically a partial function; it does not allow for instance labels to be repeated.
+This restriction can be expressed as the row kind being parametrized by a set of labels.